JafetSantos1/jafetsantos1/README.md

 - 🤝 I’m looking for help with **Animal page**

-- 📝 I regularly write articles on [Visual Studio COde](Visual Studio COde)
+- 📝 I regularly write articles on **Visual Studio Code and Brackets**

 - 💬 Ask me about **HTML i am an expert**